uw-ictd/colte/docs/tutorials/epc-setup.md

 `# PLMN` refers to the [Public Land Mobile Network](https://en.wikipedia.org/wiki/Public_land_mobile_network), in which our network has to have a unique carrier ID defined by the "mobile country code (MCC)" and "mobile network code (MNC)".
 We have used arbitrary unallocated numbers for now.
 `dns` refers to the IP address of the [Domain Name System](https://developers.google.com/speed/public-dns) server the EPC will use, with the default value set to Google's public server at 8.8.8.8.
 `# database connection settings` are internal parameters used to access the user info databases- these will break if you change them.
-`metered: true` means the system will by default track the number of bits used by each user, as well as run a user management dashboard that assumes "prepaid" usage.
-You can change this to "false" if you don't need this functionality, but if you're running CoLTE for the first time or upgrading from a previous version of CoLTE, you should run `colteconf update` (the next step) for the first time with `metered: true` so all the databases will get initialized correctly.
-Then you can change to `metered: false` and re-run `colteconf update`.
-We are currently working on removing this dependency.
+`metered: true` means the system will by default track the number of bits used by each user, as well as run a user management dashboard that assumes "prepaid" usage, if it is installed with the `colte-prepaid` package.

 Once the file has been edited to your liking, run: